richsilv/richsilv.github.io/_posts/2014-08-01-meteor-low-level-publications.markdown

 ### Distributed Data Protocol

 The second way to use the Pub/Sub model is really just an API to exactly this [DDP][DDP] flow from the server side, relating to a specific connection and subscription request.
-What this means is that the `name`d publication function will be run once for each incoming subscription on that `name`, but rather than returning a cursor and leaving it for Meteor to generate the required [DDP][DDP] messages, it allows us to send customised [DDP][DDP] messages to suit the requirements of the application.
+What this means is that the named publication function will be run once for each incoming subscription on that name, but rather than returning a cursor and leaving it for Meteor to generate the required [DDP][DDP] messages, it allows us to send customised [DDP][DDP] messages to suit the requirements of the application.
 Here's an example which does exactly the same as the one above:

 {% highlight javascript %}
 Meteor.publish('ddpPub', function(filter) {